LCTI: Valley Air ZEV Mobility Pilot Project

 Project Highlights

-- Ride hailing service consisted of volunteer drivers who provide non-driving residents access to medical facilities, stores, community events, and other essential services.
+- The ride hailing service consisted of volunteer drivers who provided non-driving residents transportation access to medical facilities, stores, community events, and other essential services.

-- California-licensed drivers register for the program online or over the phone.
+- California-licensed drivers were able to register for the program online or over the phone.

-- Members have low-cost access to electric vehicles, to rent by the hour or day.
+- Members had low-cost access to electric vehicles, to rent by the hour or day.

 Lessons Learned

-- Key challenges in securing a host site include obtaining a county building permit in the allotted timeframe and selecting a location that can provide public access with a viable power system.
+- Key challenges in securing a host site included obtaining a county building permit in the allotted timeframe and selecting a location accessible to the public and with a viable power system.

-- Poor internet connection in remote communities like Cantua Creek affects easy access to the mobile app reservation system.
+- Poor internet and cellular connectivity in remote communities like Cantua Creek affected easy access to the mobile app reservation system.

 - An e-bike sharing system was not a feasible option to implement with companies and within the grant term timeline.